 International Boxing Association to be stripped of Olympic recognition

-The IBA had been suspended by the IOC in 2019 over governance, finance, refereeing and ethical issues and it was not involved in running the boxing events at the 2021 Tokyo Olympics.
+The IBA had been suspended by the IOC in 2019 over governance, finance, refereeing and ethical issues and it was not involved in running the boxing events at the Tokyo Olympics in 2021.

 The decision now only needs the rubber-stamping of an extraordinary IOC session, to be held remotely and set for June 22.